 UHIP is compulsory for all international exchange students.
 If you are covered by a health plan in your home country, you are still required to purchase UHIP insurance.
-For further information, please refer to the UHIP Exemption and Refund page of this website.
+For further information, please refer to the UHIP Exemption page of this website.

 Back to Top

 June Convocation — Maximum 2 Month UHIP Extension

 If you will graduate in June, then you will be automatically enrolled in UHIP for a 2 month extended period expiring August 31st.
 This extension is part of the UHIP twelve month enrolment period and you are not able to opt out.
 UHIP will not provide coverage for more than two months after graduation.

 November Convocation — Maximum 2 Month UHIP Extension

 If you will graduate in November, then you have the option of extending your UHIP coverage for a period of two months (i.e., September and October of the graduation year).
 UHIP will not provide coverage for more than 2 months after enrolment in studies has been completed.

 If you are a new permanent resident or a returning Canadian citizen, then you can purchase UHIP for the three-month waiting period before your OHIP coverage becomes effective.

 Apply for OHIP.
 This can be done at any Service Ontario Centre.
 You will need to have a number of documents with you to prove your eligibility for OHIP.
 Please refer to the Service Ontario website for a list of required documents and the application form.